tlswg/tls13-spec/draft-ietf-tls-tls13.md

-The presence of padding does not adjust the record size limitations, except to decrease the maximum size of the cleartext content from 2^14 to 2^14 - 2 (because of the additional two octets used to specify the padding length.)
+The presence of padding does not adjust the record size limitations, except to decrease the maximum size of the cleartext content from 2^14 to 2^14 - 1 (because the smallest amount of padding available is a single octet set to 0x01).

 Implementations MUST accept application_data_padded records, and MAY send them.
 Implementations MAY send application_data_padded records containing only padding and no underlying data.
-The length of the padding field in an application_data_padded record MAY be zero, in which case the cleartext is padded only by the two octets used to specify the length of the padding.

-If the length of the padding claims to be larger than size of the decrypted segment, the receiving peer MUST treat the entire segment as padding and ignore its contents.
+If a scan of the cleartext of an application_data_padded record finds no 0x01 at all, the receiving peer MUST treat the entire segment as padding and ignore its contents.

 Selecting a padding policy that suggests when and how much to pad is